Public Records & Services in Parsippany

 Frequently Asked Questions

-To register to vote in Parsippany, New Jersey, residents can register online through the New Jersey Division of Elections's website, by mail, or in person at the Morris County elections office.
+To register to vote in Parsippany, New Jersey, residents can register online through the New Jersey Division of Elections website, by mail, or in person at the Morris County elections office.
 New Jersey requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New Jersey Division of Elections's voter lookup tool.
-For local municipal elections in Parsippany, contact the Morris County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New Jersey Division of Elections voter lookup tool.
+For local county and state elections (Parsippany is an unincorporated community in Morris County and does not hold municipal elections), contact the Morris County Clerk's office for schedules and ballot information.

-Property records for Parsippany, New Jersey are maintained by the Morris Municipal Tax Assessor's Office and the Morris County County Clerk.
+Property records for Parsippany, New Jersey are maintained by the Morris Municipal Tax Assessor's Office and the Morris County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Morris County, including parcels in Parsippany.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Morris County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Morris County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Jersey counties provide online property record searches through their county websites.
-For in-person requests, visit the Morris County offices at the county courthouse.
 The Morris County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Parsippany, New Jersey residents are available through both county and state offices.
 The New Jersey Department of Health, Office of Vital Statistics, located in Trenton, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Jersey.
 Orders can be placed online, by mail, or in person.
 Locally, the Morris County Clerk's office issues marriage licenses and maintains marriage records for Morris County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.